rascol/Raspberry-Pi-PPS-Client/README.md

 # Controller Software Details

 The discussion below refers to the source code in the `pps-client.cpp` file.
 Comments in the source file expand on what is discussed here.
+Identifiers displayed in text script correspond to those in the source file.

 ## The Feedback Controller

 The pps-client controller algorithm processes timestamps of interrupts from a hardware GPIO pin triggered by the rising edges of a PPS signal.
-These PPS timestamps are recorded by a kernel driver `pps-client.ko`, that was specifically designed to record the times as closely as possible to when the processor responded to the PPS interrupts.
-This is important because the time at which the interrupt is recorded minus the time at which it actually toggled the input pin is the interrupt delay that must be compensated by `sysDelay` and this delay should be as short as possible both to reduce the uncertainty of the delay value and because jitter tends to increase with the amount of interrupt delay.
+These PPS timestamps are recorded by a kernel driver, `pps-client.ko`, that was specifically designed to record the times as closely as possible to when the processor responded to the PPS interrupts.
+This is important because the time at which the interrupt is recorded minus the time at which it actually toggled the input pin is the interrupt delay that must be compensated by `sysDelay` and this delay should be as short as possible in order to reduce the uncertainty of the delay value.

 The `makeTimeCorrection()` routine is the central controller routine and it waits in the timer loop, `waitForPPS()` inside the `readPPS_SetTime()` routine, until a PPS timestamp becomes available.
 At that instant the timestamp is passed into `makeTimeCorrection()` where it becomes available as the variable `interruptTime` which is converted to the controller error variable as,
 ```